Julian-Heng/pl-assignment-2019/6/reflection.md

 these methods to determine if it is not divisible by 3 and 5.
-As for writability, because of Smalltalk's quirky syntax, it made it quite fun to write in, this I would say it is much more writable in comparison to Algol and Fortran as those languages are very samey in comparison.
+As for writability, because of Smalltalk's quirky syntax, it made it quite fun to write in, this I would say it is much more writable in comparison to Algol and Fortran as those languages are very similar in comparison.

 \newpage